digideskio/M101-MongoDB-for-Node-Developers/README.md

 ## Week 1

-    type "node hw1-2.js"  to see the answer
+    Exercise 2 - type "node hw1-2.js"  to see the answer

+    Exercise 3 - type "node hw1-3.js"
+                 type "curl http://localhost:8080/hw1/50" to see the answer ctrl+c stops the server